DanielZerihunGeda/DanielZerihunGeda/README.md

 ## 📬 Get in Touch

-Feel free to reach out for collaboration, interesting projects, or just to say hi! 😊
+Feel free to reach out for collaboration, sharing interesting projects, or just to say hi! 😊

 Let's code something amazing together!